Tenzer/alga/README.md

 * Add tests for websocket communication
 * Add way of adding TV without having to set environment variables
-* Add CI for running Ruff and Mypy
 * Add CI for releasing versions to PyPI when tags are added
 * Add support for Python versions besides 3.12